alvachien/alvachien.github.io/_posts/2006-03-29-words-moved-me.md

 comments: true
 categories: [随心随笔]
 ---

-<div>"To be crazy, or genius, because the ordinary will never to be the best.", by a snooker player.</div>
+**To be crazy, or genius, because the ordinary will never to be the best.** by a snooker player.